IdentityServer/Documentation/docs/advanced/customizingViews.md

 ##### Caching

 The custom views will be cached in-memory by default, so if the files are changed then it will require an application restart to load any updated HTML.
-This can be configured via the `CacheViews` property on the `DefaultViewServiceOptions` described earlier.
+This behavior can bedisabled by setting the `CacheViews` property to `false` on the `DefaultViewServiceOptions` described earlier.

 ##### Custom view loader

 Finally, if the `assets` folder on the file system is not desirable, then you can implement your own storage for the custom views by implmeneting the `IViewLoader` interface.
 This is configured as a `Registration<IViewLoader>` on the  `DefaultViewServiceOptions`.

 ### Custom View Service